2025 Morsø municipal election

-The 2025 Morsø Municipal election will be held on November 18, 2025, to elect the 21 members to sit in the regional council for the Morsø Municipal council, in the period of 2026 to 2029.
+The 2025 Morsø Municipal election was held on November 18, 2025, to elect the 21 members to sit in the regional council for the Morsø Municipal council, in the period of 2026 to 2029.
+Venstre won an absolute majority in 2021, but lost 3 seats, and their absolute majority following this election.
+This would result in a majority outside Venstre forming, consisting of the Social Democrats, Conservatives, Social Liberals, Green Left and Danish People's Party, which would hand Jens Dahlgaard from the Social Democrats, the mayoral position, becoming a rare mayoral gain for the party in the 2025 Danish local elections.

 Background

 In the 2021 election, Hans Ejner Bertelsen won re-election, after it was clear that Venstre would win 11 seats, and would hold their absolute majority.

 In March 2021, he won as Venstre mayoral candidate for this election.

 Electoral system

 For elections to Danish municipalities, a number varying from 9 to 31 are chosen to be elected to the municipal council.
 The seats are then allocated using the D'Hondt method and a closed list proportional representation.

 Morsø Municipality had 21 seats in 2025.

 Unlike in Danish General Elections, in elections to municipal councils, electoral alliances are allowed.